 - The U.S. FDA Office of Orphan Drug Products designated lixivaptan as an orphan drug for treating ADPKD.
 The orphan drug designation is granted to support the development of drugs and biologics intended for the safe and effective treatment, diagnosis or prevention of diseases or disorders that affect fewer than 200,000 people in the U.S., or that affect more than 200,000 people but are not expected to recover the costs of drug development and marketing.
 Orphan drug designation provides eligibility for certain benefits, including seven years of market exclusivity following receipt of regulatory approval, tax credits for qualified clinical trials, and exemption from FDA application fees.
 It is an important milestone in the lixivaptan development program.

-- In April 2018, the FDA granted IND (investigational new drug) clearance for the ELISA Study (Evaluation of Lixivaptan In Subjects with ADPKD), a Phase 2 clinical trial that will evaluate the safety, pharmacokinetics and pharmacodynamics of multiple doses of lixivaptan in patients with ADPKD with relatively preserved kidney function (chronic kidney disease stages CKD1 and CKD2) and moderately impaired renal function (CKD3).
+- In April 2018, the FDA granted IND (investigational new drug) clearance for the ELiSA Study (Evaluation of Lixivaptan In Subjects with ADPKD), a Phase 2 clinical trial that will evaluate the safety, pharmacokinetics and pharmacodynamics of multiple doses of lixivaptan in patients with ADPKD with relatively preserved kidney function (chronic kidney disease stages CKD1 and CKD2) and moderately impaired renal function (CKD3).
 Preliminary results confirmed activity as a potent vasopressin V2 receptor antagonist in ADPKD patients and have defined the dose range for further clinical trials.
 Lixivaptan demonstrated good safety and tolerability and adverse events were consistent with previous studies and with other vaptans.